matrix-org/matrix-spec-proposals/proposals/4161-crypto-terminology.md

 ⚠️ Avoid "4S" or "quad-S" - these are not descriptive terms.

-⚠️ Avoid "private key" - this is an implementation detail and a term with specific meaning from cryptography.

 ### Recovery key (and recovery passphrase)

 A **recovery key** is a way of regaining access to key storage if the user loses